 During the WRC-15 study cycle, Recommendation ITU-R M.1638-0 was revised.
 In this revision process, several new radars with different system characteristics were included in Recommendation ITU-R M.1638-1 and M.1840-1.
 In light of proposals to modify Nos.
 5.447F and 5.450A to replace the reference to ITU-R M.1638-0 with ITU-R M.1638-1 and M.1840-1, WRC-15 adopted agenda item 9.1.5 and associated Resolution 764 (WRC-15) with the objective to investigate the technical and regulatory impacts on RLANs that would result from changing these references.
 It is important to emphasize that WRC-15 explicitly sought to ensure that no undue constraints are imposed on the Mobile service (i.e., RLANs) as the result of this modification (see Resolution 764 (WRC-15), resolves 1 and 2).

 In preparation for WRC-15 and WRC-19, ITU-R has carried out a significant amount of work to study coexistence between RLANs and new radar systems (not included in Recommendation ITU-R M.1638-0), in particular bi-static radars and fast frequency-hopping radars which operate in 5250-5850 MHz range.
-The results of these studies indicate that there are no viable mitigation techniques that RLANs can implement to protect these new radar systems.
+The results of these studies indicate that there are no viable mitigation techniques that RLANs can implement to protect some of these new radar systems.
 In the absence of any identified viable mitigation techniques, the requirement to protect new radar systems specified in ITU-R M.1638-1 can be achieved only by precluding RLAN operations in the 5 GHz band.
 The aim of the agenda item and the associated Resolution 764 (WRC-15), however, is to ensure that no undue constraints are imposed on the services referenced in Nos 5.447F and 5.450A footnotes.

-Considering that by the year 2020, up to 3 billion 5 GHz enabled RLAN devices will be shipped per year and that functionality of all these devices is entirely dependent on access to 5 GHz, obviously, precluding RLAN operations in the 5 GHz band would be undue and unacceptable constraint.
+Considering that by the year 2020, up to 3 billion 5 GHz enabled RLAN devices will be shipped per year and that functionality of all these devices is entirely dependent on access to 5 GHz, obviously, precluding RLAN operations in the 5 GHz band would be an undue and unacceptable constraint.

 Hence, ITU-R studies confirm that the technical and regulatory impacts of requiring the mobile service to protect new radars types such as bistatic radars would impose undue constraints on RLAN operation in the 5250-5350 MHz and 5470-5725 MHz frequency ranges.
 The reference to ITU-R M.1638-0 should not be updated to ITU-R M.1638-1 in footnotes RR Nos.
 5447F and 5.450A.

 Recommendation ITU-R M.1849-1 provides technical and operational aspects of ground-based meteorological radars.
-The comparison of the meteorological radar characteristics s given in Recommendations ITU-R M.1638-0 and M.1849-1, operating in the frequency band 5 470-5 725 MHz indicates that both recommendations require essentially the same protection requirements.
+The comparison of the meteorological radar characteristics given in Recommendations ITU-R M.1638-0 and M.1849-1, operating in the frequency band 5 470-5 725 MHz indicates that both Recommendations require essentially the same protection requirements.
 Adding a new reference to ITU-R M.1849-1 in addition to ITU-R M.1638-0 in RR Nos.
 5447F and 5.450A would be redundant and unnecessary.

 ARTICLE 5